eat-sleep-code/camera/README.md

 cd ~
 sudo nano .bash_aliases
 ```
-... and then add the following code to the .bash_aliases file:
+... and then add the following code to the .bash_aliases file.
+NOTE: The usage of `sudo` in the alias is a prerequisite of the Python keyboard library.
 ```
 function camera {
-	python3 ./camera/camera.py $@
+	sudo python3 ./camera/camera.py $@
 }
 ```
 Save the file, exit nano.